yaice-rx/yaice_core/Etcd/Documentation/platforms/aws.md

 ### Availability

-Instance availability on AWS is ultimately determined by the Amazon EC2 Region Service Level Agreement ([SLA](https://aws.amazon.com/ec2/sla/)) which is the policy by which Amazon describes their precise definition of a regional outage.
+Instance availability on AWS is ultimately determined by the Amazon EC2 Region Inside Level Agreement ([SLA](https://aws.amazon.com/ec2/sla/)) which is the policy by which Amazon describes their precise definition of a regional outage.

 In the context of an etcd cluster this means a cluster must contain a minimum of three members where EC2 instances are spread across at least two AZs in order for an etcd cluster to be considered highly available at a Regional level.